joeWatersDev/ibm-data-engineering-capstone-project/1 - MySQL OLTP Database/README.md

 You are a data engineer at an e-commerce company.
 Your company needs you to design a data platform that uses MySQL as an OLTP database.
 You will be using MySQL to store the OLTP data.

 **Objectives**
-- design the schema for OLTP database
+- Design the schema for OLTP database
-- load data into OLTP database
+- Load data into OLTP database
-- automate admin tasks
+- Automate admin tasks

 **Tools / Software Used**
 - MySQL 8.0.22